nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename tag of person

+**MSS**

+1. User requests to rename tag of a specific person
+2. AddressBook shows confirmation prompt
+3. User confirms request to rename tag
+4. AddressBook renames the existing tag with a new tag Use case ends.

+**Extensions**

+2a.
+No person with the tag

+> 2a1.
+AddressBook shows error message
+> Use case ends

+4a.
+User cancels request to rename tag

+>Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.